idf/Robot-In-Maze/arduino_motor/mains/readme.txt

 }

-4. dibble any function from poluloencoder library
+4. disable any function from poluloencoder library

 (polulo encoder library can be deleted from library)